Sequestered (TV series)

-Sequestered is an American streaming television series created by Aaron Tracy, airing via online streaming video service Crackle.
+Sequestered is an American thriller television series created by Aaron Tracy, airing via online streaming video service Crackle.
 The first six episodes were released online on August 5, 2014, and the second set of six episodes were released on October 14.
-The show is no longer available on the Crackle service although it is still on Netflix.
+The show is no longer available on the Crackle service or Netflix but is now available on the 7plus service for free.

 Plot

 The series follows the trial of Malcolm Miller, a man accused of kidnapping and murdering the governor's young son.
 A jury is sequestered in a hotel where it has to decide Miller's fate, while his young lawyer Danny Firmin starts to put together what seems to be pieces of a conspiracy.
 Anna, one of the jurors who believes in Miller's innocence, is soon threatened.